metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/FASTA.md

 In addition to the classic `fasta ` format, OBITools uses an `extended version ` of this format where structured data is included in the title line.

-In *fasta* format, a sequence is represented by a title line beginning with a **>** character and the sequences by itself on the following lines using the `iupac ` code.
-The sequence is generally divided into several lines of the same length (with the exception of the last line, which may be shorter).
+In *fasta* format, a sequence is represented by a title line starting with a **>** character and the sequences themselves on the following line(s) using the `iupac ` code.
+The sequence is generally divided into several lines of the same length (with the exception of the last line which may be shorter).

 ```
 >my_sequence this is my pretty sequence
 ACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGT
 GTGCTGACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTACGTTGCAGTGTTT
 AACGACGTTGCAGTACGTTGCAGT
 ```

 ## Bibliography